SaudRamai/impressicocart/README.md

 ##### OpenSearch Database
 - Input: Users enter search queries in the search bar located on the application's navbar.

-##### Process Flow
-- Input: Users enter search queries in the search bar located on the application's navbar.
-- User Input: Users input search queries in natural language through the search interface.
-- Query Interpretation: AI processes the query to understand user intent and extract key details like product names, categories, price ranges, and ratings.
-- Query Generation: The query parser converts extracted information into a valid OpenSearch query DSL, ensuring adherence to schema and constraints.
-- Query Execution: The generated query is executed against the OpenSearch database, establishing a connection to the OpenSearch cluster to retrieve matching products.
-- Result Retrieval: Search results are fetched and formatted for display, ensuring a user-friendly experience with support for pagination to navigate through multiple result pages.

 ### Implementation